agileactors/academy-node-workshop/README.md

 ## Branch Tasks

-1. Get the static files folder
+1. Implement the static middleware
-2. Middlewares

 **Note**: We will use the **Util.promisify** which takes a function following the common error-first callback style and returns a version that returns promises.